La-sie/Admin-Dashboard/README.md

 <h1 style = " font-weight: 800; font-size: 40px; color: rgb(254, 99, 15)"> A Simple Dashboard</h1>

 <p> This is asimple dashboard imade using <b>html</b>, <b>css</b>, and <b> javacript</b>.<br>
    It is responsive for all screen sizes.
-  This is included in my practice of javascript
+  This is included in my practice of javascript.
+The purpose of this dashboard is to solidify my knowledge in css and javascript.
 </p>

 <h3> Displays</h3>